sachugowda/anpweb/content/talks/index.md

 - Delivered a session on "Generative AI" as part of the 6-day ATAL FDP titled "Generative AI and Metaverse: Tools and Technologies for Improving the Teaching and Learning Process in Higher Education," organized at GITAM Deemed University, Bengaluru campus.
 - Invited talk on “AI for Research” (on Dec 2023) during FDP at Smt Rukmini Shedthi Memorial National Government First Grade College, Barkur on Dec 2023.
 - Keynote talk on “Generative AI” During Google AI Campus Fest at Mysuru, organized by Google and Vidyavardhaka College of Engineering, Mysuru on Nov 2023.
+- Presented a tutorial at the IEEE International Conference on Blockchain and Distributed Systems Security at IIIT Naya Raipur, Chhattisgarh.
+The topic of the tutorial was "Federated Learning: Concepts, Hands-on, and Research Directions." on 6th Oct 2023
 - Invited talk on “Federated Learning and Explainable AI” (on June 2023) during the Seven-Days SERB Sponsored high-end workshop titled "Distributed Intelligence: Convergence of AI and distributed computing systems."
 IIIT Kottayam, Kerala.
 - Invited lecture on “Explainable AI”, on March 2023, organized by Vidyavardhaka College of Engineering, Mysuru.